InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/sound.md

-The Human Programming Technologies are a subset of the Applied Spiritual Technologies, and relate to manipulating the consciousness.
+The Human Programming Technologies are a subset of the Applied Spiritual Technologies, and relate to manipulating the consciousness to accelerate attaining
+Continuation of Consciousness and Ascension.

 These technologies help transition into the necessary states of consciousness